AlexIronZ10/thetimejudge/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+## ⚠️ Antivirus Note

+Some antivirus software (like Windows Defender or Chrome Safe Browsing) may flag the .exe file as a "False Positive".

+Why does this happen? > This is a common occurrence with scripts compiled via AutoHotkey.
+Since the executable contains a script runner, some security engines flag it as "unknown software."

+How to fix it:

+If Windows Defender blocks the launch, click on "More info" and then "Run anyway".

+You can also add the .exe to your antivirus Exclusion List.

+For total peace of mind, you can audit the source code in this repository and compile the .exe yourself using Ahk2Exe.

 ---
 *Created by Alex IronZ10*